chelmerrox/chelmerrox/README.md

 - 💻 A self-taught developer.
 - 👩🏽‍💻 Currently a student at ![](https://img.shields.io/badge/Microverse-blueviolet) & on my learning journey to become a Remote Full-Stack Developer.
 - 👩🏽‍🎓 I've attained a Bachelor of Science degree from the University of the South Pacific (unrelated to Tech).
-- 🖊 I occasionally write Technical articles related to Web Development.
+- 🖊 I occasionally write Technical articles related to Web Development & Tech.
 - 📙 I have published my articles on <a href="https://medium.com/">Medium</a>, <a href="https://hackernoon.com/">HackerNoon</a> etc.
 - 🤝 Open to collaborations, contributions to open source projects, internships & new opportunities!
 - 🔍 Looking for <ins>fully remote positions</ins> as a <ins>Full-Time Full-Stack/Front-End/Back-End Developer</ins> &/or <ins>Part-Time Technical Writer</ins>.
-- 🤸🏽‍♀️ **<ins>Brief summary of my hobbies</ins>:** reading, binge-watch TV shows & movies, playing the piano, baking, photography, solving sudoku puzzles, playing squash & so many more!
+- 🤸🏽‍♀️ **<ins>Brief summary of my hobbies</ins>:** reading, binge-watch TV shows & movies, playing the piano, baking, nature macrophotography, solving sudoku puzzles & so much more!

 ## Tech Stack & Other Skills:
 <!--Credit to all those who created or own these icons & logos | I do not own any of them-->